top of page

 Dr. Fidji Berio

 Fidji studied marine biology at the University of Bordeaux and the European Institute for Marine Studies in Brest (France).
 During her studies, she had projects on the behavior of the invasive crayfish related to hormonal signals, on biological successions in hydrothermal environments, and on the regionalization of the vertebral column of skates.
 She completed her PhD at the ENS de Lyon and University of Montpellier on Evo-Devo of mineralized structures in chondrichthyans.
 She used functional tests, 3D geometric morphometrics, and machine learning to quantify the intra- and interspecific diversity of teeth in catsharks and microCT and histology to assess the diversity of mineralization patterns in chondrichthyan vertebrae.
 She also collaborates with aquaria to get insights into the life-history traits of captive chimeras and their optimal breeding conditions.
-At Stockholm University, she works on the physiology of walking elasmobranchs, especially the energetic costs associated with the different locomotor behaviors of skates and sharks.
+Currently, she works on the physiology of walking elasmobranchs, especially the energetic costs associated with the different locomotor behaviors of skates and sharks.
 When not in the lab, Fidji enjoys SCUBA diving, camping, music, and DIY.

 Website: https://fberio.github.io/